 Sue encourages you to take a look at your statistics.
 Look at any videos you’ve already done, social media posts you’ve made, and see where you’re getting the most views and reactions.
 “What are you talking about that gives you the most views?
 Because you’ve hit on something that you do, and you’re doing that extraordinarily well.”

 So, what is your intention?
 What are you selling?
 What problem are you solving?
 Where are you getting traction?
-Write down the answers to these questions, or share them with us in the comments if you’d like!
-And stay tuned for more content from Sue Bryce, and our second annual Social Video Marketing Summit, in the coming days and weeks.
+Write down the answers to these questions, or share them with us in our Facebook group, the Animoto Social Video Marketing Community.